kjh-icnl/Learning-Basic-Cpp/Lecture2_Data-Type/README.md

 :) In this part, you don't have to know details about floating point problems or expression methods.
 So, you need to know about the result. "flaot" has `3.4 x 10^-38 ~ 3.4 x 10^38` as a data length, "double" does `1.7 x 10-308 ~ 1.7 x 10^308` and "long double" can be more detailed than "dboulbe".
 Following below figure means on C++ how to express the floating point (fraction).
 Actually, this method is invented to represent lower fraction point numbers using only 4 Bytes.

 :) However, in this floating point type, there is a severe issue: `ACCURACY`.
 In previous paragraph, I explained that "float" can express `3.4 x 10^-38 ~ 3.4 x 10^38` and "double" can do `1.7 x 10^-308 ~ 1.7 x 10^308`, however the numeric digits for computer to express and the accuracy of number processing, they are not in a same place.
 I won't explain the principle of floating point accuracy.
 By the way, you should know about accuracy results.
-Data type "float" can guarantee computer's computation of the `sixth decimal place` and "double can do about `fifteenth decimal place`.
+Data type "float" can guarantee computer's computation of the `sixth decimal place` and "double can do about `fifteenth decimal place`.  <정리된 표 넣기>

 #### 2.1.1.c Character Type